April 23rd 2019

 2. Take care in icy conditions

-We’re in the midst of a pretty mild winter however, if the unpredictable weather has taught us anything, it’s to expect the unexpected and ensure you’re always putting your best foot forward - no matter the forecast.
+We’re in the midst of a pretty autumn winter however, if the unpredictable weather has taught us anything, it’s to expect the unexpected and ensure you’re always putting your best foot forward - no matter the forecast.
 “The first thing which applies all year round is to have good running footwear,” advises Dr Burdon.
 “In the winter, cold weather may reduce the shock absorbance of your running shoes, so this is especially important.”

 Furthermore, take extra steps to avoid reactivating old injuries.
-“In the winter, we need to be more aware of the conditions we run in to keep our bodies safe from injury - when you're cold for example, you're more prone to injury,” says Bec Gentry.
+“In the winter, we need to be more aware of the conditions we run in to keep our bodies safe from injury - when you're cold for example, you're more prone to injury,” says Becs.
 “So, especially if you have old injuries or niggles, keep your joints warm.
 Cover your knees and ankles and try to keep your torso as warm as possible in the low temperatures.

 “When it is icy and slippy out, try not to be deterred, but instead activate your core well before you leave, work on some plank variations and some cross body slow bicycle crunches.
 By doing this, you will have made your body a little more stable and it will possibly come to your rescue to stop you from slipping over.”